Effect of Measurement Backaction on Quantum Clock Precision Studied with a Superconducting Circuit: A superconducting quantum clock

 Below we present experimental observations of the oscillatory and quantum jump clock signals using the aforementioned setup.
-The experimental results show good agreement with the model represented by Eq.~(\ref{eqn:EOM_homodyne_main}) and its QuTip \cite{johansson2012qutip,johansson2013qutip} simulations shown in appendix A.
+The experimental results show good agreement with QuTip \cite{johansson2012qutip,johansson2013qutip} simulations (shown in Appendix \ref{sec:theory}) of the model represented by Eq.~(\ref{eqn:EOM_homodyne_main}).